syncthing/docs/users/syncthing.rst

     Reset the database, forcing a full rescan and resync.
     Create `.stfolder` folders in each sync folder if they do not already exist.
     **Caution**: Ensure that all sync folders which are mountpoints are already mounted.
-Inconsistent versions may result if the mountpoint is later mounted and cointains older versions.
+Inconsistent versions may result if the mountpoint is later mounted and contains older versions.

 .. cmdoption:: -reset-deltas